varabyte/kobweb/README.md

 }
 ```

-or, create your own theme colors in your own app and reference them in your styles.
-That works too!
+`SilkTheme` contains very simple (e.g. black and white) defaults, but you can override them in an "init silk" method,

-`SilkTheme` contains very simple (e.g. black and white) defaults, but you can override them in an "init silk" method:
+perhaps to something that is more brand aware:

 ```kotlin
 @InitSilk